 The goal of X Winery is to produce quality wine using new technologies which lower production costs which in turn lowers the cost of the actual wine.
-They have been very successful with this strategy; the owner and most of the employees are in their 20′s and 30′s (a young anomaly in the Napa wine scene where most new winery owners are much older or many have come from previously acquired wealth).
-As of press time their wine is distributed in 28 states and they are producing about 20,000 cases.
+They have been very successful with this strategy; the owner and most of the employees are in their 20’s and 30’s (a young anomaly in the Napa wine scene where most new winery owners are much older or many have come from previously acquired wealth).
+As of the latest update to this review, their wine is distributed in 28 states and they are producing approximately 20,000 cases.

 X Winery continues to incorporate sustainable wine-making practices both from vineyard to bottle.
-They recently started using only natural corks made with material certified by the Forest Stewardship Council and the Rainforest Alliance.
+They use only natural corks made with material certified by the Forest Stewardship Council and the Rainforest Alliance.
 In addition all bottles they use are made from 75% recycled materials, they source fruit from growers who practice sustainable farming and donate their wine wastes to a bio ethanol company.

 X Winery has partnered with Home Team Wines, LLC (a Sonoma based wine company) to produce the Bluebird pouch.
 Together, X Winery and Home Team Wines are the first California winery to package wine in this compact, lightweight, eco-friendly pouch.
 Filled with premium Pinot Noir from various small growers throughout California, the 1.5L multi-layered Bluebird pouch is 98% wine and 2% packaging making it extremely light and far greener than a glass bottle.